jackdalton/majorca/README.md

 # Majorca

-Majorca is a simple utility to encrypt and decrypt strings with a symmetric-key algorithm.
+Majorca is a simple utility to encrypt and decrypt strings with a basic symmetric-key algorithm.

+Encrypted strings are compressed using a LZ77 based compression algorithm in base62.

 ## Example